elki-project/elki-project.github.io/dev/projectideas.md

 ### Data indexing

+- Additional splitting strategy:

+  Korotkov, Alexander.
+"A new double sorting-based node splitting algorithm for R-tree".
+Programming and Computer Software 38.3 (2012): 109-118.

 - Top-down bulk loading support for the R-tree, such as:

   Lee, Taewon, and Sukho Lee.
 "OMT: Overlap Minimizing Top-down Bulk Loading Algorithm for R-tree."
 CAiSE Short Paper Proceedings.
 Vol. 74.
 2003.